nikvoronin/LastWallpaper/README.md

 See [appsettings.json](https://github.com/nikvoronin/LastWallpaper/blob/main/LastWallpaper/appsettings.json) file in the application folder.

+Format for date-time options (periods/timeout/etc) is: `days . hours : minutes : seconds . milliseconds`.
+For ex.: 5 days 4 hour 3 minutes 2 seconds and 789 milliseconds = "5.04:03:02.789".

 - __update_every__ - check pod updates every.
+- __update_timeout__ - timeout for updating all pods.
 - __toast_expire_in__ - toast message will disappear after this period of time.
 - __active_pods__ - active pods list.
 Will updated in appear order.
 The first one with positive result become a wallpaper.
 - __bing__